Dinsmore & Shohl: Offices

+Mergers

 Several mergers have helped fuel Dinsmore & Shohl's growth.
 In 2003, the law firm of Killworth, Gottman, Hagan & Schaeff LLP, headquartered in Dayton, Ohio was merged with Dinsmore, significantly expanding the firm's intellectual property practice.
 In 2008, Dinsmore added to its corporate and tax practices through a merger with Chernesky, Heyman & Kress, P.L.L., also located in Dayton.
 In 2009, Woodward, Hobson & Fulton, L.L.P. merged with Dinsmore & Shohl, expanding the firm's presence in Kentucky.
 In 2014, Dinsmore completed a merger with Peck Shaffer & Williams LLP, a nationally recognized bond counsel firm, to add 35 attorneys and office locations in Chicago, Denver and Covington, Kentucky.

-On Feb.
-1 2015, the firm completed a merger with Huddleston Bolen, a West Virginia-based firm with approximately 40 attorneys in West Virginia and Kentucky.
+On February 1, 2015, the firm completed a merger with Huddleston Bolen, a West Virginia-based firm with approximately 40 attorneys in West Virginia and Kentucky.
 The merger also enabled the firm to open an office in Huntington, West Virginia.
 Later in 2015, the firm completed additional mergers with Gifford, Krass, Sprinkle, Anderson & Citkowski, P.C. and Leventhal Law to open four additional offices, including locations in Detroit, Michigan and San Diego, California.

 In 2021, Dinsmore announced its merger with Wooden McLaughlin LLP in Indiana, adding offices in Indianapolis, Evansville and Bloomington.

 In January 2023, Dinsmore announced the expansion of the San Diego office with the merger into the firm of Mulvaney Barry Beatty Lynn and Mayers LLP.
 In August 2023, Dinsmore announced the merger with the firm of Mateer & Harbert, P.A., and the launch of a new Orlando office.
 In November 2023, Dinsmore announced the launch of a Miami office.
 Then, in January 2024, Dinsmore announced the launch of an office in Houston, Texas.